 1. Why do background checks?

-Conducting background screening on employees has become a matter of necessity for employers for several reasons.
-Many applicants make false claims on their job applications/resumes or have been involved in criminal activity which they may not disclose.
-If you want to ensure a safer workplace and avoid negligent hiring lawsuits, the amount you would pay to pre-screen your applicants is very small compared to the legal fees you could have to pay later.
+Conducting pre-employment background checks on employees has become a matter of necessity for employers for several reasons.
+Many applicants make false claims on their job applications and/or resumes.
+There are instances where applicants have been involved in criminal activity, yet choose not to disclose it.
+If you want to ensure a safer workplace and avoid negligent hiring lawsuits, the amount you would pay to pre-screen your applicants is very small compared to the legal fees you may potentially pay later.

 2. What searches are included in a background check?

 County Criminal Record Checks, MVR Reports, Employment Verification, Education Verification, and Social Security Number Address Traces are basic searches ordered as a part of most background checks.